majoravery/avery/README.md

 If there's time

+- [ ] Clock styling is actually fucked between 480 and 1400, redo it (because before 480 and after 1400 are using the same values)
 - [ ] Implement skeleton when changing locale
 - [ ] Add footer and make sure it works with GSAP animation
 - [ ] Limit the drag to 1 language at a time only because the radius isn't uniform